-Constructed in the early twentieth century, the Long Lake Hotel (now the current estate at Long Lake Memories) was a popular summer destination situated on an island in Long Lake.
+Constructed in the early twentieth century, the Long Lake Hotel was a popular summer destination situated on an island in Long Lake.

 The Valparaiso and Northern Railway (V&N) was an electric interurban train line in Porter County that operated from 1910 to 1938, connecting Valparaiso to Chesterton by way of area lake resorts.